Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Conceptual Preliminaries

 \subsection{Paraconsistent and Paracomplete Logics}

-Logics featuring non-classical negation(-like) operators are not only of philosophical interest, but can also have important applications in computer science and artificial intelligence, in particular, for the development of robust knowledge representation and reasoning techniques that can be employed under conditions of incomplete and contradictory information.
+Logics featuring non-classical negation-like operators are not only of philosophical interest but also have important applications in computer science and artificial intelligence.
+In particular, they aid in the development of robust knowledge representation and reasoning techniques that can operate under conditions of incomplete and contradictory information.

-A logic is called \textit{paraconsistent} when it features a negation operator ($\bneg$) for which the principle of \textit{ex contradictione (sequitur) quodlibet} (ECQ), also suggestively referred to as `explosion', does not hold: from a contradiction $A \land \neg A$ not everything follows.
+A logic is termed \textit{paraconsistent} when it features a negation operator ($\bneg$) for which the principle of \textit{ex contradictione (sequitur) quodlibet} (ECQ), also colloquially referred to as `explosion', does not hold: not everything follows from a contradiction $A \land \neg A$.
 Dually, paracomplete logics feature a negation for which the principle of \textit{tertium non datur} (TND), aka.~`excluded middle', is not valid: formulas of the form $A \lor \neg A$ are not tautologies.
 Intuitionistic logic, for instance, is a well-known paracomplete logic (out of infinitely many) and dual-intuitionistic logic is paraconsistent.
-Broadly speaking, paraconsistent logics can be said to `tolerate contradictions' while paracomplete logics do not `require exhaustiveness' of available information or evidence.\footnote{Observe that we assume an epistemic interpretation of paraconsistency and paracompleteness (as in e.g.~\cite{CR2017}).
-This is justified by our current efforts in applying non-classical logics in areas of AI like knowledge representation and reasoning \cite{ECAI,J48}.}
+Broadly speaking, paraconsistent logics can be said to `tolerate contradictions', while paracomplete logics do not `require exhaustiveness' of available information or evidence.\footnote{Note that we assume an epistemic interpretation of paraconsistency and paracompleteness (as in e.g.~\cite{CR2017}).
+This is justified by our ongoing efforts in applying non-classical logics in areas of AI like knowledge representation and reasoning \cite{ECAI,J48}.}

-It is known that any unary operation validating both ECQ and TND collapses into classical negation.
-Thus, any time we need a `weaker' negation which shall invalidate some logical property of its classical counterpart we are also forced to give up TND or ECQ (or sometimes both), that is, our logic will inevitably become paraconsistent or paracomplete (or both).\footnote{Logics that are both paraconsistent and paracomplete are called \textit{paradefinite} (or \textit{paranormal}) in the literature.
-We refer the reader to \cite{BookCC16} for an enriching discussion on the theory and applications of paraconsistent and other non-classical logics.}
+It is known that any unary operation that validates both ECQ and TND (wrt.~the Boolean $\land$ \& $\lor$ connectives) collapses into classical negation.
+Thus, whenever we require a `weaker' negation (upon a Boolean base), which invalidates some logical property of its classical counterpart, we are compelled to relinquish either TND or ECQ (or sometimes both).
+Consequently, our logic will inevitably become either paracomplete or paraconsistent (or sometimes both).\footnote{Logics that are both paraconsistent and paracomplete are referred to as \textit{paradefinite} (or \textit{paranormal}) in the literature.
+We direct the reader to \cite{BookCC16} for a comprehensive discussion on the theory and applications of paraconsistent and other non-classical logics.}